DanGiaime/IGME.220.01/Rules.md

     * Mech - 3
 * Deciding who goes first
   * Each player rolls a d20.
 The player who rolls the highest goes first.
 The turn order is counterclockwise.

-### Win Conditions
-* Rout - Defeat all of your opponent's units in combat.
-* Seize - Capture your opponent's Headquarters.

 ### Units
 * __Infantry__